Search aggregator: Functional overview

-In this case, the {SEARCH_TERMS} parameter would be replaced with the user requested search terms, and the query would be sent to the host.
+In this case, the {SEARCH_TERMS} parameter would be replaced with the user-requested search terms, and the query would be sent to the host.
 The Search Aggregator would then parse the results and display them in a user-friendly way.

 Advantages

 This system has several advantages over traditional metasearch engines.
 Primarily, it allows the user greater flexibility in deciding which engines should be used to perform the query.
 They also allow for easy addition of new engines to the user's personal collection (similar to the way a user adds a new news feed to a news aggregator).

 Patents

 Apple patent US6847959B1, filed January 5, 2000, covers universal search aggregation.
-This resulted in the removal of this feature from Samsung Android smart phones in July 2012.
+This resulted in the removal of this feature from Samsung Android smartphones in July 2012.